Portugal’s D2 Entrepreneurial Business Visa: A Premier Pathway to European Expansion

 The first difference is that the Golden Visa requires a significant investment when compared to the D7 Visa.

-In addition, the minimum stay requirements are very different: with a D7 Visa, the applicant cannot be outside of Portugal for more than 6 consecutive months or 8 intermittent months, in any one calendar year, whereas with a Golden Visa only 7 days a year, on average, is required to be spent in Portugal.
+In addition, the minimum stay requirements are very different: with a D7 Visa, the applicant cannot be outside of Portugal for more than 6 consecutive months or 8 intermittent months, over the validity of the card, in any one calendar year, whereas a Golden Visa only requires 7 days per year as minimum stay requirement.

 Why Should You Reach out To Dixcart?